AuraFriday/mcp-link/README.md

 * 🔧 A flexible **Model Context Protocol (MCP)** server that safely executes local or remote tools
 * 🧩 A fully modular recipe + plugin system that supports AI integration, monetization, and control

+**mcp-link by Aura Friday** is a unified ecosystem designed to securely connect your digital life; comprising a browser extension, server, mobile apps, and IoT components.

 ---

+# IMPORTANT - NO FORKS.

+## 🧭 A Note on Our Source Code Philosophy

+This project is engineered by a high-security software development professional with over 4 decades of experience in quality, stability, and long-term product survivability.
+To protect the integrity of the ecosystem for all users, we operate under a "visible source" model.

+*   ✅ **Source is Visible:** You are encouraged to read our code to inspect its quality, audit its security, and understand its mechanics.
+*   ❌ **Source is Proprietary:** You **cannot** fork, copy, or reuse this code.
+This prevents harmful fragmentation and ensures every user benefits from a single, SECURE, expertly-maintained source of truth.
+*   🤝 **Collaboration is Welcome:** We invite all ideas, bug reports, and feature requests through this repository's **Issues** and **Discussions**.
+Let's build the future of this tool together, in one place.

+---

+## ⚖️ Legal Notices

+This repository is subject to a strict proprietary license.
+*   **For Source Code:** All source code is governed by the terms in the `LICENSE` file.
+*   **For Software Use:** Your use of the compiled applications is governed by the End-User License Agreement (`EULA.md`).

+---

-## 🚀 Quick Start
+# 🚀 Quick Start

 1. **Install the MCP Link browser extension**
-   *(Chrome Web Store link coming soon)*
+   *Chrome and Edge Web Store links coming soon*

+   **Manual installation (until the store listing is live):**

+   a.
+Clone this repository, or download the ZIP and extract it somewhere on your PC or Mac.
+   b.
+In Chrome: open the (top-right) ... menu (⋮) → Extensions → Manage Extensions.
+      1. Enable **Developer mode**
+      2. Click **Load unpacked**.
+      3. Browse to the location from step (a) and open the folder named **extension** inside **mcp-link**.
+      4. Click **Select folder**.
+   c.
+Pin the icon: click the puzzle piece icon, then click the pin next to **MCP Link**.
+   d.
+Click the MCP Link icon (or right‑click any page and choose **Ask AI**), accept the EULA, then add your favourite MCP server(s) (SSE only).

-2. **Visit a supported AI site** like ChatGPT, Claude, or Perplexity
+2. **Visit a supported AI site** such as https://chatgpt.com, https://claude.ai, etc.

-3. **Let the AI suggest tools** — the extension handles the rest (no configuration required unless you want local tools)
+3. **Let the AI suggest tools.** The extension handles the rest (no configuration required unless you want local tools).

-> 🛠️ Want more power?
-After install, the extension will help you set up the optional MCP server for advanced local tool use.
+> 🛠️ After installation the extension can guide you through setting up the optional MCP server for advanced local tool use.

 ---